 Our unique, non-partitioned flow, convective Heat Cylinders (wells) are closed, not perforated.
 Relatively, cool, clean, relatively more dense water is introduced to the tops of the cylinders near the bottom of the Exchange Chamber, sinks down and as it sinks to sufficient depth, is heated to supercritical temperatures, reducing density until rising and collected in the Exchange Chamber.
 There can be any number of heat cylinders connected together via an Exchange Chamber or Exchange Chambers, which are large diameter, specialized containers able to safely withstand very high temperature and pressure.

 An Exchange Chamber fed by a Pressurized (or non-pressurized, depending on system design) Mixing Container, feeds any number of heat cylinders with feed water (from near the bottom of the chamber); collects heated, supercritical fluid from multiple cylinders; convectively mixes and homogenizes fluid temperatures and pressures received from multiple heat cylinders; then discharges mixed, heated fluid or steam (from near the top of the chamber) to a Pressurized Storage Container for final temperature and pressure adjustment ahead of the phase separator(s) and turbine(s).
-Under supercritical conditions the heated fluid will be neither liquid or steam, holding enormous amounts of energy conservatively yielding as much as 250% the output of a conventional geothermal power plant.
+Under supercritical conditions the heated fluid will be neither liquid or steam, holding enormous amounts of energy conservatively yielding as much as ten times the output of a conventional geothermal power plant, i.e., 36 MW per supercritical well compared to 3-5 MW per well for conventional systems.

-Interestingly when pressures exceed the supercritical value of 22.064 MPa (220 bars), the specific heat of water drops significantly, with the largest drop occurring from 22.5 MPa to 23.0 MPa, wherein specific heat falls from 690.6 kJ/kg°C to 284.3 kJ/kg°C. At 30 MPa the specific heat of water drops to 27.03 kJ/kg°C. In other words, increasing pressure above supercritical engenders diminishing returns.
+Interestingly when pressures exceed the supercritical value of 22.064 MPa (220 bars), the specific heat of water drops significantly, with the largest drop occurring from 22.5 MPa to 23.0 MPa, wherein specific heat falls from 690.6 kJ/kg°C to 284.3 kJ/kg°C. At 30 MPa the specific heat of water drops to 27.03 kJ/kg°C. In other words, increasing pressure above supercritical engenders diminishing returns, placing a financially and technologically convenient cap on system pressure.

 It should be noted that supercritical energy investigated by Iceland’s IDDP-1 and IDDP-2 Projects are further supported by Italy’s Descramble Project and Japan’s Beyond-Brittle Project.
 ZGE’s closed system, non-partitioned flow and Exchange Chamber technology can cost-effectively provide significant efficiency improvements for all three of these projects.